jmpanozzoz/tachyon_api/README.md

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Run tests (`pytest tests/ -v`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+6. Open a Pull Request

+---

 ## 📜 License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+---

-## 🔮 Roadmap
+## 🔮 What's Next

-- Exception system and global handlers
-- CLI, scaffolding, and code quality tooling
-- Authentication middleware and benchmarks
+See [CHANGELOG.md](./CHANGELOG.md) for version history.

+Upcoming features:
+- Response streaming
+- GraphQL support
-- More examples and deployment guides
+- More deployment guides
+- Performance benchmarks

 ---